-- Provide space for outreach activities such as school or university visits
+Provide more space for outreach activities such as school or university visits

 In order to achieve these, the Centre wishes to have premises that:

-- Can provide accommodation that can be used for visiting teachers or let out
+Can provide accommodation that can be used for visiting teachers and for live-in volunteers

 The ideal would be a city centre location not far from its current location.
 If that is not feasible, we will look for a location as near to the city centre as possible.
 We want our Centre to be accessible to everyone.